otlw/assess/README.md

 - One instance of Concept.sol, being the root of the concept-tree (the _MEW-concept_)
 - Math.sol, a library to do scoring and clustering

-### To a private testnet
+### ...to a private testnet

-Next, open a console and run your private testnet:
+Open a console and run your private testnet:
 > ganache-cli

 In another console, run the migration: